Quantum-Accelerators/quacc/README.md

 from jobflow import Flow
 from jobflow.managers.fireworks import flow_to_workflow

-from quacc.recipes.xtb.core import RelaxMaker as xTBRelaxMaker from quacc.recipes.gaussian.core import RelaxMaker as GaussianRelaxMaker from quacc.recipes.orca.core import StaticMaker as OrcaStaticMaker
+from quacc.recipes.xtb.core import RelaxMaker as XTBRelaxMaker from quacc.recipes.gaussian.core import RelaxMaker as GaussianRelaxMaker from quacc.recipes.orca.core import StaticMaker as OrcaStaticMaker